 During their sophomore year, students in the program who have successfully completed the required Florida Poly coursework (Calculus 1 and Calculus-Based Physics 1) with a minimum GPA of 3.0 will be invited to begin the screening process for the U.S. Navy NUPOC Program.

 Florida Poly and U.S. Navy officers will then collaboratively assist eligible students in the military screening and evaluation process for the Navy NUPOC Program, which currently requires medical screening, academic screening, a technical interview to evaluate the applicant’s knowledge of calculus and physics, a security clearance eligibility determination, and a personal interview with the director of naval reactors in Washington, D.C.

-New for fall of 2021, freshmen who enter the Florida Poly Nuclear Propulsion Pipeline Program will receive a $5,000 scholarship during their freshmen year and a $5,000 scholarship for their sophomore year to support their studies.
+For Fall 2022, freshmen who enter the Florida Poly Nuclear Propulsion Pipeline Program will receive a $5,000 scholarship during their freshmen year and a $5,000 scholarship for their sophomore year to support their studies.
 These scholarships are limited and it is recommended for students to submit their application to the program by April 15th to receive scholarship consideration.

 Students should have the potential to be leaders who are looking to harness their high level of skill in math and science to be applied in a meaningful way that will serve men and women with a deep commitment to advancing and protecting national interests, and/or gain skills that will catapult a career in a rapidly expanding global industry.
 To be considered, students must be nominated by a guidance counselor OR a high school calculus, physics, computer science, or engineering teacher.
 Typical GPAs average a 3.0, and average board scores are approximately an SAT of 1300 or an ACT of 28.